 According to RFC 3442, we can assign static routes using DHCP option 121.
 This is a very useful resource in all kind of environments, but most people doesn’t know about it.
 Basically, using option 121 on your DHCP server, you can deliver static routes to dhcp-clients.
 Let’s see how to do this using Mikrotik: ip dhcp-server option add code=121 name=route_192.168.11 value=0x18c0a80ba010101 And set this option in your network config: /ip dhcp-server network add address=192.

 You want to manage your FortiOS device like Fortigate using a more reliable and a “zero-touch” environment.
 The Fortinet’s main goal with this provider, I guess, is for those who want to fully automate their environments on AWS, Azure, GCP or another cloud provider.
-But you can use this provider to maintain your Fortigate box as well in a very efficient way I must say.
+But you can also use this provider to maintain your Fortigate box as well in a very efficient way.
 Yeah, I know, Ansible.
-Maybe It’s a better way to do this kind of management with Ansible, but I just want to show you that it is possible to do it in a different way.
+Maybe It’s a better way to do this kind of management using Ansible, but I just want to show you that it is possible to do it in a different way.